All Episodes

 So this is actually really the key of understanding totalitarianism.

-You know, one of the observations in this famous book, Democracy in America, from, you know, from years back was that the author believed that the organizing principle, the thing that made America special,
+You know, one of the observations in this famous book, Democracy in America, from years back was that the author believed that the organizing principle, the thing that made America special, the thing that made America successful and unique and had all this opportunity was these, what you described as sort of self-organizing,

-But self organizing was the critical element.
+But self-organizing was the critical element.

 It's almost like this is precisely what for a totalitarian communist regime is completely unacceptable.